US lawmakers hail contributions of Sikhs in American milieu

 More than a dozen Congressmen gathered at the US Capitol this week to celebrate immense contributions of the small but vibrant Sikh community in American milieu.

-A book, highlighting the contributions of the 50 Sikhs, was released and the author of this book, Prabhleen Singh from Punjabi University, presented a copy to each of the US Representatives.
+A book, highlighting the contributions of the 50 Sikhs, was released and the author of this book, Prabhleen Singh, from Punjabi University, Patiala, presented a copy to each of the US representatives.

 “We are always here to speak for your rights and issues,” said Congresswoman Carolyn Maloney.
 “You can count on us for support.
 You have contributed to make America strong,” said Congressman Peter King.